ledgerlabs/coin.toss/README.md

 3. From the terminal or command prompt, navigate to folder with the Coin Toss code files (including the index.html file) and run the command:

    `python -m SimpleHTTPServer`

+   Or if you have python3, then run:

+   `python3 -m http.server`

 4. Open your web browser to: